sirfonzie/INF2004_LAB2/README.md

 - To better understand and use library functions.
 - Configuring GPIO as input and output
 - Configuring UART communication.
+- Compiling I2C and SPI examples.
 - To setup a new blank project.

 **EQUIPMENT**
 1. A laptop that has the Pico C/C++ SDK installed
 2. Raspberry Pico W
 3. Micro-USB Cable
-4. F-F Jumper wire (at least 3)
+4. 1x Male-Male Jumper wire

 > [NOTE]
-> Only students wearing fully covered shoes are allowed in the SR6A lab due to safety.
+> Only students wearing fully covered shoes and long pants are allowed in the lab for safety reasons.

 ## **INTRODUCTION**